 As the world's most popular cryptocurrency, traders wishing to sell Bitcoin to cash can do so via a variety of other methods besides a Bitcoin exchange.
 These are the most popular options available:

 - Short Bitcoin.
-For those that want to sell Bitcoin without liquidating their assets, short-selling Bitcoin is a great option.
+If you want to sell Bitcoin without liquidating its assets, short-selling Bitcoin is a great option.
 This involves using a margin or futures trading platform.
 Investors can hedge against price declines by selling Bitcoin using fiat or a stablecoin as collateral.

 - Peer-to-Peer (P2P) platform.
 A popular way to sell Bitcoin to others without needing an intermediary.
 When a transaction is initiated, the selected platform holds the value or sum in question in escrow till other conditions of the sale are fulfilled.
 Once this is done, the stipulated sum is released minus the fees charged.